 Ensuring you have done a certain amount of research before making a decision is essential to your overall progress and transition from one job to the next.
 Establish what career paths interest you and what you might have to do to get there.

 Question whether you have any skills at present that are required for those jobs, or whether you would need to attend a course to gain them.
-Reflect on your skill sets and make a note of anything that you will need to learn.
+Reflect on your skill sets and make a note of anything that you will need to learn. especially if you are wondering how to become a commercial airline pilot.
 This takes us to the following point.

 Attend Relevant Courses